 Aside from this museum, and the glory of the island itself, there isn't much else to see here.
 For this reason, it is common for those staying on the island long-term to plan to make use of the reliable ferry system and check out the more notable attractions on the other islands.

-You'll find a large number of beaches to choose from on and near the island.
-Snorkeling is available at some of these beaches, for vacationers who enjoy the underwater scene.
-Just click on each beach name to read a detailed article concerning that individual beach.
+You'll find a large number of beaches to consider on and near the island.
+Snorkeling is an option at some of these beaches, for vacationers who enjoy the underwater scene.
+Just click on the name of the beach for detailed information about that part of the coast.

 Gun Point Beach: Gun Point Beach features sparkling topaz waters that rush ashore the white sands in a relatively calm manner.
 The crescent moon shape of the coast line provides shelter from the rough waters that might otherwise be present.

-If you like to explore unfamiliar places and cultures, you should consider visiting a museum while on vacation on Petite Martinique.
+If you like to explore unfamiliar places and cultures, you might want to visit a museum during your time on Petite Martinique.

-The chart below provides you with more details concerning a museum you might enjoy near Petite Martinique.
+The following chart offers some details concerning a museum you might enjoy near Petite Martinique.

 |The Carriacou Museum||(473) 443-8288||2.0 mi.
 East-Northeast of Central L'esterre||Carriacou|

-In case you enjoy experiencing the historical roots of foreign countries, you might want to visit a few of these historical sites while vacationing on Petite Martinique.
+Do you enjoy exploring the historical roots of countries you visit?
+If that's the case, you might enjoy visiting some of these historical attractions while vacationing on Petite Martinique.

-If you are looking to do some sight-seeing, visit Dover Ruins.
-It is situated on Carriacou, West of Petite Martinique.
+Many travelers choose to visit Dover Ruins.
+It is located on Carriacou, West of Petite Martinique.
 The Dover Ruins are where the first church on the island of Carriacou once stood.
 While it may not be too grand, it does show where the settlers first made their homes.

-An alternative landmark could be Ningo Well.
-It's a historical site just outside Petite Martinique.
+A second choice is Ningo Well.
+It's a historical site within reach of Petite Martinique.
 This old well is one of the few remaining fully functional stone wells in existence, especially ones built by colonial forces.
 While it may not seem much now, this well would have been crucial in the settling of the area, and likely insured the success of the nearby plantation for some time.

 |Carriacou Ruins||--||2.7 mi.
 North of Central Hillsborough|